ss-invention/IT-Networking-Projects/Project-1/README.md

 ### Step - 3 : Configure router for Inter-VLAN routing

-Configuring Inter-VLAN routing on the Router, We must be follow these things :
+Configuring Inter-VLAN routing on the Router, we must follow these things :

-- Each VLAN must be lie in different Subnets of a Network.
+- Each VLAN must lie in a different subnet of a Network.

-   - #### Subnetting for different VLAN's
+   - #### Subnetting for different VLANs

      Base Network Provided by ISP : **192.168.1.0/24** (Network Address).